Healer (video games): Roles and abilities

-Roles

-If the tank's job is to take damage, the healer's job is to heal it.
+In parties that include both a tank and a healer, it is customary for the latter to heal any damage taken by the former.
 In small groups, they may also be tasked to heal the group as well, but in large scale group-play there are typically specific healers assigned to party-wide damage (typically taken indirectly, via lesser minions, spells or environment/habitat of the boss).

 Specifications

 Targeting specifics

 Healers fall into two major categories when it comes to targeting options: Single-Target and Multi-Target.

 Single-Target healers often have much more potent spells than their Multi-Targeting counterparts, such as those that fully restore a target's Health or resurrect an ally that had previously lost all their Health.

 Multi-Target healers tend to lack potency, but heal multiple allies (often the entire Party) with abilities.
-In Tactical RPGs or open-world games, their spells may utilize an AoE or Area of Effect mechanic.
+In Tactical RPGs or open-world games, their spells may utilize an Area of Effect (AoE) mechanic.
 Healers that fall into this sub-type often do not possess resurrection spells.

 Healers often do not utilise only one targeting system.
 Targeting options tend to depend on the skill rather than the character.